South Korea Bucket List – the complete list of things worth doing

 Garden of the Morning Calm

-Korea is known to the locals as the ‘Land of the Morning Calm’ because of its natural beauty and picturesque mountain landscapes, evoking a harmonious balance and equilibrium.
-The similarly-named garden perfectly reflects the country’s self-image.
-The place reminded me of the elvish settlements from fantasy movies: wildly beautiful yet neatly pedicured and maintained.
+Korea is known to the locals as the ‘Land of the Morning Calm’ because of its natural beauty and picturesque mountain landscapes, which evoke a harmonious balance and equilibrium.

 It houses over 5000 plant species, some of them rare or endangered.